Schrader and Presta Valve — What Are the Main Differences?

 There’s very little difference when it comes to the mechanics of a Schrader valve vs Presta valve pump.
 Both use a tube-shaped air chamber with a handheld compressor or foot pump to push air through the hose and into the valve.

-The only real difference is at the valve connector, the bit which you attach or hold against the valve when pumping.
-A Schrader pump has a larger head to fit the wider barrel of the Schrader valve, whereas Presta pumps have a smaller hole.
+The only real difference is at the valve connector, the bit that you attach or hold against the valve when pumping.
+A Schrader pump has a larger head to fit the wider barrel of the Schrader valve, whereas Presta pumps have a smaller hole with a rubber gasket that fits snuggly around the valve.

-These days, most foot pumps have a dual-head fitting for both Presta and Schrader, and most mini-pumps have a removable adapter head that can be flipped around to fit one or the other.
+These days, most foot pumps have a twin dual-head fitting for both Presta and Schrader, and most mini-pumps and frame pumps have a swappable adapter head that can be flipped around to fit one or the other.

 Shop Bike Pumps